All Episodes

 Cardio is the channel surfing solution of exercise.

-It's mindless, and as you have experienced, resultless.
+It's mindless and, as you have experienced, resultless.

-I mean, look, I believe like so many people that working up a good sweat equates to a good effective workout.
+I mean, look, I believe, like so many people, that working up a good sweat equates to a good, effective workout.

-Basically, more sweat equals b better workout.
+Basically, more sweat equals better workout.

 It's a common misconception, just like everything else in the world.

-We have to learn to work smarter, not harder to get ahead.
+We have to learn to work smarter, not harder, to get ahead.

 In 1987, there were 4.4 million treadmill users.

-By 2000, that number had exploded to 40 million users.
+By 2000, that number had exploded to 40 million users, more than a 900% increase.

 Consumers spend more on treadmills than any other home exercise equipment.